openstack/python-openstackclient/doc/source/cli/backwards-incompatible.rst

 team attempts to make the transition as painless as possible.
 Look for deprecation warnings that indicate the new commands (or options) to use.

-Commands labeled as a beta according to :doc:`command-beta` are exempt from this backwards incompatible change handling.
+Commands labeled as a beta according to :ref:`command-beta` are exempt from this backwards incompatible change handling.

 Backwards Incompatible Changes
 ==============================